 If you have endorsements on your CDL, you may have to maintain additional information in your DQF.
 These include a background history check and extra insurance for things like hazardous cargo.

-While every owner-operator has different needs, this list is a good place to start.
+While every owner-operator has different needs, this owner-operator checklist is a good place to start with improving compliance with DOT and other regulations.
 Keeping compliant with regulations is just part of doing business, and Motive is here to help make your compliance management easier.

 If you have any questions about the Motive fleet management platform, call us at (844) 257-6396.
 Our 24/7 Customer Support team is standing by to help you.